China and Britain wage war of words over Hong Kong

 "I need to re-emphasise that Hong Kong has now returned to its motherland."

-The diplomatic offensive raged on at a hastily-convened press conference in London by Chinese ambassador Liu Xiaoming.
+The diplomatic offensive raged on in London, where Chinese ambassador Liu Xiaoming hastily convened a press conference.

-"I think the relationship in a way has been damaged by the interference of the British government in Hong Kong," Liu said.

-"I do hope that the British government will realise the consequences and would refrain from further interference from further damaging their relationship."
+"I tell them: hands off Hong Kong and show respect," Liu said, according to the state-owned CGTN news site.

+"This colonial mindset is still haunting the minds of some officials or politicians."

-He spoke moments before being summoned by the Foreign Office for an explanation about what one UK diplomatic source described as Beijing´s "unacceptable and inaccurate" comments.
+He spoke moments before being summoned by the Foreign Office for a private meeting with UK diplomatic service chief Simon McDonald.

+Liu was informed "that the comments made on UK policy towards Hong Kong by the Chinese ministry of foreign affairs spokesperson were unacceptable and inaccurate," a UK Foreign Office spokesman told AFP.

-The sides´ relations are turning into a hot-button issue in London because of both Britain´s impending exit from the European Union and the imminent adoption of 5G technology.
+The sides’ relations are turning into a hot-button issue in London because of Britain’s impending exit from the European Union and the imminent adoption of 5G technology.

 Brexit is forcing Britain to seek closer trade relations with the United States and the booming economies of Asia.